telerik/xaml-docs/controls/radgridview/features/managing-data-validation.md

 * __DateTypeAttribute__: Specifies the name of an additional type to associate with an entity member.

 * __CustomValidationAttribute__: Designates a customized method to execute to validate the entity member.

+>tip A full list of all available validation attributes can be found in the this [MSDN article](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=netframework-4.8).

 You can see the result in __Figure 5__.